SarahHeinzHouseFRC/frcsim2020/README.md

 # SHARP Team 3260 FRC Simulator #
-This project consists of core robot code (Java), a mock joystick controller (Python), and a vehicle simulator (C++) which communicate over fast UDP using JSON-ish strings.
-This code was tested and runs in Ubuntu 18.04.
+This project consists of the core robot code (Java), a mock Xbox controller (Python), and a vehicle simulator (C++) which communicate over UDP using JSON-ish strings (will be converted to proper JSON soon).
+This code was tested and run in Ubuntu 18.04.

-Among other benefits, this software allows the software team to rapidly develop and test their software independently of the hardware team, status of the robot, and availability of physical joysticks; game strategy development; driver tryouts; and more.
-The hope is to keep adding more functionality to this software, including log playback to allow log playback for debugging, races against your own "phantom" from a previous run, and multiplayer support.
+Among many other benefits, this software allows an FRC software team to rapidly develop and test their software independently of the hardware team, availability of hte robot, and availability of physical joysticks; game strategy development; driver tryouts; and more.
+The APIs to each component are intentionally made available to promote extensibility of this software, including support for log playback for debugging, racing against your own "phantom" from a previous run, and multiplayer support.

 For details on each of the three components included, please see the specific documentation for each:
   - [Joystick](joystick/README.md)